digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

 - Make a precise calculation of the planned project incl. contingency.
 - Does the project fit in your budget?
-- Ask your grandma for some cash?
+- Ask your grandma for some cash! ;)
 - Ask your professor to buy some stuff for general purposes.
 - Apply for the HEC stipend!